ezzabuzaid/Testing-Workshop/slides.md

 - Testing: is the process of evaluating and verifying that a software product or application does what it is supposed to do.

-- Unit testing: is the process of breaking down feature to individual behaviours to ensure they do what they're intended to.
+- Unit testing: is the process of breaking down features into individual behaviours to ensure they do what they're intended to.

-- Techincal dept: is the cost of choosing the fast way to develop a feature. where if you spend a bit more time to refine your work you might reduce that techincal dept. Usually, the technical dept is cumulative, the longer it lasts, the more costly it gets.
+- Techincal dept is the cost of choosing the fast way to develop a feature. where if you spend a bit more time to refine your work you might reduce that technical dept. Usually, the technical dept is cumulative, the longer it lasts, the more costly it gets.

 - Regression: is bug introduce is a type of software bug where a feature that has worked before stops working.

+---

 # FAQ

-- Unit testing take a lot of time?
+- Unit testing takes a lot of time?
-  1. Unit testing is not an addition to your work, It is mandatory, the best thing is to consult with team lead to have you more time.
+  1. Unit testing is not an addition to your work, It is mandatory, and the best thing is to consult with the team lead to having more time.
-  2. You might need to rethink of the tools you use to write test, the tooling you use can greatly help in reducing code boilerplate.
+  2. You might need to rethink the tools you use to write tests, the tooling you use can greatly help in reducing code boilerplate.
 - Where the unit test should be executed -the old tests-?
-  It's better to run all unit tests in your machine, however, there should be setup in place in CI server to run all tests and possipply a thereshold for code coverage.
+  It's better to run all unit tests on your machine, however, there should be a setup in place in the CI server to run all tests and possibly a threshold for code coverage.
-- What if I have to push the code rightaway?
+- What if I have to push the code right away?
   I got you, don’t write test code, just write test reports, lucky you, jest supports test only report which is a test to be written later on, you can do that by `it(a report that will remind you later what this test case shall verify')` without providing a callback function

 ---

 # Closing notes

-- Always strive to write maintable unit test.
+- Always strive to write the maintainable unit test.
-- Ensure that you and your team are on the same page regarding writing unit test.
+- Ensure that you and your team are on the same page regarding writing unit tests.
-- You still can have bugs even with unit test.
+- You still can have bugs even with unit tests.
-- Identify what features are the most imporaant and write unit test according to that.
+- Identify what features are the most important and write a unit test according to that.
-- Always remember that the more test you write the more maintiance they will require.
+- Always remember that the more test you write the more maintenance they will require.
-- Use ESLint, prettier and any other static analysis tool that will help in avoding silly bugs.
+- Use ESLint, prettier and any other static analysis tool that will help in avoiding silly bugs.
-- Before writing unit test, make sure that the project architecute allow that. not all architcure testable, at least not all of them can be easily tested.
+- Before writing the unit test, make sure that the project architecture allows that. not all architectures are testable, at least not all of them can be easily tested.
-- Modularize! a modulare project is testable project.
+- Modularize! a modular project is a testable project.

 ---